 During the procedure, the doctor removes the enlarged part of the prostate in small pieces with the wire loop (Fig. 2).
 The doctor then flushes the cut tissue out of the bladder and the urethra through the resectoscope.

 After the operation, a catheter is placed in your bladder to drain urine.
 It is also used to continuously flush your bladder and urethra with a sterile solution to prevent blood clots.
 You will need the catheter for 1-3 days until the urethra is healed and you can urinate on your own.

 When should I consider TURP?

 Today, TURP is the preferred surgical option for men with moderate to severe symptoms caused by BPE.
-It is most suited for men with prostates between 30-80 millilitres.

 How do I prepare for the procedure?

 Your doctor will advise you in detail about how to prepare for the procedure.
 You must not eat, drink, or smoke for 6 hours before surgery to prepare for the anaesthesia.
 If you are taking any prescribed medication, discuss it with your doctor.
 You may need to stop taking it several days before surgery.